PhazeRoOman/get_thawani_response/README.md

 **👋 NOTE**

-> As The part of getting started to enable the payment gawteway in PRODUCTION Thawani Pay request a success JSON payload.
+> As part of getting started, enabling the payment gateway in PRODUCTION: Thawani Pay requests a success JSON payload.
 > This plugin was made for **non-technical user** who know how to install plugins and use WordPress as administrator.

 ## Installation ##

-1. download the plugin.
+1. Download the plugin.
 2. Enter your administrator dashboard.
 3. Upload the plugin.
-4. Activate the plugin ( make sure that thawani-for-woocommerce is activated and the keys are working).
+4. Activate the plugin (make sure that thawani-for-woocommerce is activated and the keys are working).
 5. Go to the get thawani response page & add your successful checkout session.
 6. Press on download button & send it to Thawani Pay.
-7. That's it.
+7. That's it!

 ## Screenshots ##